yedukondalubdeveloper/Node-Interview-Questions-And-Answers/README.md

 npm init
 ```

-This creates a `package.json` file in your myapp folder.
+This creates a `package.json` file in your myfirstapp folder.
 The file contains references for all npm packages you have downloaded to your project.
 The command will prompt you to enter a number of things.
 You can enter your way through all of them EXCEPT this one:

 ```bash